Women’s Heart Health in Singapore |

 -

-A: Women may experience fatigue, indigestion, back or jaw pain, and breathlessness instead of the “classic” chest pain.
+A: Women may have fatigue, indigestion, back or jaw pain, or breathlessness instead of classic chest pain.

-Q: Should women get heart screening even if they feel well?
+Q: Should I get heart screening even if I feel well?

 A: Yes.
-Early screening helps detect risks before symptoms appear, especially in women with family history or pregnancy complications.
+Regular screening detects risks early — especially with family history, high cholesterol, or past pregnancy complications.

-Q: Can pregnancy complications affect future heart health?
+Q: Can pregnancy complications affect my heart later?

 Don’t ignore subtle symptoms.